-Completing Your Credential Assembly Service (CAS) File
+Completing Your CAS File

 The basic steps for assembling your CAS file can be done in any order, but they must all be completed before any law school reports will be sent.

 - Fee waivers may be available in cases of extreme need.